 The doctors and staff at the Shiloh Veterinary Hospital strongly promote preventative dental health care for all of our patients.
 Preventative measures, such as brushing teeth daily and offering effective tartar control products, can help slow the process of dental disease or even avoid it altogether.
 Dental disease can cause a wide variety of health problems as well as chronic pain and poor quality of life for your pet.
-When your pet needs a dental procedure such as teeth cleaning or extractions of infected teeth, he or she deserves high quality care.
+When your pet needs a dental procedure such as teeth cleaning or extractions of infected teeth, he or she deserves high-quality care.

 If you desire the kind of care for your furry friend that you would want for yourself or another family member, it is important to be sure of the quality of care that you are being offered.
 Different veterinary hospitals can offer similar procedures at very different levels of quality.
-To obtain high quality care, we recommend that you choose a hospital with high standards.
+To obtain high-quality care, we recommend that you choose a hospital with high standards.
 When inquiring about services, please ask what is included with the procedure, as well as who will be performing the procedure.
 It’s also very important to know what precautions will be taken to minimize pain and maximize safety.
 A clinic with high standards will be happy to talk to you about these crucial aspects of dental procedures.
 It’s also a good idea to request a tour of the hospital facilities.
 We’re happy to offer tours of either Shiloh Veterinary Hospital when requested.

 Gathering as much information as possible will help you to choose the veterinarian and practice who will provide the best care for your animal.
-To assist you in making an informed decision, we have created a checklist of all that is included with the dental procedures we perform.
+To assist you in making an informed decision, we have created a checklist of all that is included in the dental procedures we perform.
 This information can be used to help compare our procedures with those offered by other veterinary hospitals.
 We encourage and welcome any questions that you may have regarding our services.

 ■ Pre-Anesthetic Blood Testing: